PowerShell/PowerShell/docs/BREAKINGCHANGES.md

 This change brings `Get-ChildItem` more in line with the Unix `ls -r` and the Windows `dir /s` native commands.
 Like the mentioned commands, the cmdlet will display simbolic links to directories found during recursion, but will not recurse into them.

-### Get-Content -Delimiter unexpectedly keeps the delimiter in the lines returned [#3706](https://github.com/PowerShell/PowerShell/issues/3706)
+### Fix `Get-Content -Delimiter` to not include the delimiter in the returned lines [#3706](https://github.com/PowerShell/PowerShell/issues/3706)
-TODO
+Previously, the output while using `Get-Content -Delimiter` was inconsistent and inconvient as it required further processing of the data to remove the delimiter.
+This change removes the delimiter in returned lines.

 ### Implement Format-Hex in C# [#3320](https://github.com/PowerShell/PowerShell/issues/3320)